AutoResearch/autora/docs/index.md

 is designed to support the automated documentation and dissemination of steps in the empirical research process.

 AutoRA was initially intended for accelerating research in the behavioral and brain sciences.
-However, AutoRA is designed as a general framework that enables automation of the research processes in other empirical sciences, such as material science or physics.
+However, AutoRA is designed as a general framework that enables automation of research processes in other empirical sciences, such as materials science or physics.

 ## Features